-Safe driving requires focus and concentration, but common distractions make it all-too-easy to lose sight of what matters most – the road.
-Talk to your loved ones about the dangers of distracted driving.
+Safe driving requires focus and concentration.
+Common distractions like texting, maps, music, social media and eating while driving make it all-too-easy to lose sight of what matters most – the road.

 Canadians say that texting while driving is one of the biggest threats to their personal safety on the road.
 (CAA, 2016)

 One in three drivers.